The nonequilibrium evolution near the phase boundary: Summary and discussion

-In summary, the single-spin flipping dynamics has been employed to achieve nonequilibrium evolution from three different types of initial states to the phase boundary of the 3D Ising model.
+In summary, using the single-spin flipping dynamics, we simulate the nonequilibrium evolution near the entire phase boundary of the 3D Ising model.

-We generate random initial configurations and plot the contour of average of RT on the phase plane for a fixed system size of $L=60$.
-In comparison to the critical slowing down, $\bar{\tau} $ near the 1st-PTL exhibits ultra-slowing down behavior.
-As the system size increases, $\bar{\tau} $ near the 1st-PTL follows a power-law increase, similar to the behavior near the CP, but with a larger dynamic exponent.
+Starting from random initial configurations, the contour plot of average of RT $\bar{\tau} $ in the phase plane for a fixed system size is presented.
+The red area around the CP indicates clearly the known critical slowing down, and black band around the 1st-PTL implies the ultra-slowing down, where relaxation process lasts much longer than that near the CP.
+The white area of crossover region shows the time of relaxation is negligible.
+Therefore, the equilibrium is readily achieved in the crossover region, more challenging to attain at the CP, and exceedingly difficult to reach at the 1st-PTL.

+We also demonstrate the system size dependence of average RT $\bar{\tau} $ at phase boundary ($H=0$).
+With the increase of the system size, $\bar{\tau} $ increase in a power-law at both the CP and the 1st-PTL.
+The dynamic exponent at the CP is consistent with that of dynamic model A. The dynamic exponent at the 1st-PTL is larger than that at the CP.
+This confirms much longer $\bar{\tau} $ at the 1st-PTL.

-The self-averaging properties of RT at and near the phase boundary are also examined.
-As the system size increases, the relative variance of RT near the 1st-PTL increases, eventually converging to a constant value near the CP.
-Consequently, RT exhibits self-diverging behavior near the 1st-PTL, and non-self-averaging behavior near the CP.
-The level of randomness near the 1st-PTL is significantly higher than the CP.
-This increased randomness can be attributed to the presence of coexistence and metastable states, which greatly expand the number of possible states and consequently lead to a highly broad distribution of RT.
-This characteristic of relaxation near the 1st-PTL distinguishes it from the behavior observed at the CP.
+Longer RT means an increase of randomness.
+To examine randomness, the relative variance of RT at the phase boundary are presented.
+As the system size increases, the relative variance of RT increases at the 1st-PTL, and keeps to a constant at the CP.
+So RT exhibits a self-diverging behavior at the 1st-PTL, in contrast to the non-self-averaging at the CP.
+The randomness at the 1st-PTL is enlarged significantly.
+This increased randomness is attributed to the presence of coexistence states, which greatly expand the number of possible states and consequently lead to a very broad distribution of RT.
+This characteristic of relaxation at the 1st-PTL distinguishes itself from that observed at the CP.

+Parallelly, the power-law behavior of $\bar{\tau} $ and self-averaging property of RT are presented at different external fields, or near the phase boundary.
+The power-law of $\bar{\tau} $ holds near the phase boundary, and the value of dynamic exponent decreases away from the phase boundary.
+Meanwhile, the self-averaging property of RT also changes from self-diverging to self-averaging away from the phase boundary.

+These results confirm that the power-law behavior of $\bar{\tau} $ and self-averaging property of RT are directly related to the randomness.
+Approaching the phase boundary, the randomness also increases due to the appearance of metastable state.
+The increase of randomness leads to a bigger dynamic exponent and a severer violation of self-averaging.

+We also discuss the influence of initial condition.
+If the evolution starts from a high temperature (above $T_{\rm c}$) initial state, the randomness is reduced.
+If starting from a polarized initial state, i.e., very low temperature initial state, although critical slowing down still exists, the ultra-slowing down and self-diverging near the 1st-PTL disappear.
+This is because the very low temperature initial state is very close to the 1st-PTL, and needs not much time to relax.